nus-cs2103-AY1920S1/duke/docs/README.md

 ### `list` - Displays all tasks in the task list

-Shows the full task list.
+Shows the task list in full.

 Example of usage: